SasikiranJ/Pneumonia_detection_API_Hacks/README.md

 ## Problem:-

 Traditional diagnosis system for pneumonia detection is very slow process.
 There should be specialist doctor for diagnosing X-ray diagnosis.
-But Using this Web service one can simply upload their X-ray and get result within seconds.
+But Using Deep Learning model as a API one can simply upload their X-ray and get result within seconds.

 Here I am using Deep Learning models for Image processing and classification tasks which are very sophisticated in distinguish between normal and affeacted X-ray by analysing image features and upto very minute detail in image.